Free Shipping* on all orders + Happiness Guarantee

 You May Also Like

-Studies of boys’ nudes to the ceiling ‘Wedding procession of Cupid and Psyche’
+Sketch of the Psyche character to the ceiling ‘Wedding procession of Cupid and Psyche’

 Architectural Study – View of a walled city